Hibachi Salmon (Japanese Steakhouse Style)

 Ingredients

-Salmon – I would recommend using Atlantic pink salmon fillets that are about 1 inch in thickness.
-If you are using frozen salmon, make sure to thaw it completely and pat it dry before using it.
+Salmon – I recommend using Atlantic pink salmon fillets about 1 inch thick.
+If you are using frozen salmon, thaw it thoroughly and pat it dry before using it.

-You can use salmon fillets with skin-on or off.
+You can use salmon fillets with skin on or off.
+If not salmon, you can use any boneless fish in this recipe.

-Cooking Oil – I used a combination of toasted sesame oil and extra virgin olive oil, which is popularly used in Hibachi cooking.
+Cooking Oil – I used a combination of toasted sesame oil and extra virgin olive oil, which is popular in Hibachi cooking.

 Feel free to use any cooking oil of your choice.